creativescala/doodle/docs/src/pages/pictures/shape.md

 This program gives the output below.

 @:image(basic-shapes.png) {
-  alt = A circle, square, and triangle title = A circle, square, and triangle
+  alt = A circle with square and triangle title = A circle with square and triangle
 }

 Here is a short description of all the methods provided by `Shape`.